logo that replaces a letter with a picture

 Organizations know they need a distinctive trademark.
 More than once I’ve heard, “We were thinking about what our logo could be.
 We want something creative-looking.
 So we thought that since we do XYZ, we could replace one of the letters with an XYZ!”

 This can seem like a really good idea, but it’s hard to do well.
 Just ask American Carg or Chris Church.
-Unless Chris is a cult leader or has generously funded the new sanctuary, we may have a communication problem.
+Unless Chris is a cult leader or has funded the new sanctuary and wants all the credit, we may have a communication problem.

 examples of logos with symbol instead of letter

-Even if viewers can read a logo correctly, swapping symbols for letters can look clunky.
+Even if viewers can read a logo correctly, swapping symbols for letters can look clunky instead of elegant.
 Typographers design the shapes of letters to look visually balanced.
 Stroke weights and negative spaces are carefully calibrated to create a smooth flow.
 Inserting a picture into the beginning, middle, or end of a word interrupts that flow.

 Placing a symbol between two words can work, since that’s where a natural break already exists.
 But be careful about sticking an image into a word.
 If you’re gonna go for it, here are a few suggestions.